World Order/Series2/Volume 34/Issue 3/Text

 The Shrine of the Báb with terraces and gardens leading up to it.

-Reflections on The Completion of The World Administrative Center on Mount Carmel
+Reflections on the Completion of the World Administrative Center on Mount Carmel[edit]

-While the celebrations received considerable attention in the media and were viewed via satellite and webcast by Bahá’í’s around the world, coverage was overshadowed by the daily diet of death, disaster, and political intrigue that dominates the news.1 Yet for those tracking the emergence of new systems governing the relationships of nations and peoples, the completion of the Mount Carmel Projectsthe name by which the nineteen terraced gardens embellishing the Shrine of the Báb and two large administrative buildings have been collectively known—is worth noting.
+While the celebrations received considerable attention in the media and were viewed via satellite and webcast by Bahá’ís around the world, coverage was overshadowed by the daily diet of death, disaster, and political intrigue that dominates the news.
+Yet for those tracking the emergence of new systems governing the relationships of nations and peoples, the completion of the Mount Carmel Projects—the name by which the nineteen terraced gardens embellishing the Shrine of the Báb and two large administrative buildings have been collectively known—is worth noting.
 For the project offers vivid proof of the regenerative force at work in the world and fresh testimony to the power of faith to triumph over the forces of

-Copyright © 2003 by Geoffry W Marks.
+Copyright 2003 by Geoffry W. Marks.

-1. The Bahá’í International Community reported that among the news organizations covering the event were the Associated Press, Agence France Presse, the BBC, the CBC, China TV, CNN, the DPA German News Agency, Frankfurter Allgemeine Zeitung, Le Mamie, the New Yor/e Timex, Reuters, and UPI (“On Mount Carmel, newly completed garden terraces are officially opened,” One Country, 13.]
-[Apr.June 2001] and at <http://onecountry.org/el31/e13101as Terraceswopening.htm>.)
+1. The Bahá’í International Community reported that among the news organizations covering the event were the Associated Press, Agence France Presse, the BBC, the CBC, China TV, CNN, the DPA German News Agency, Frankfurter Allgemeine Zeitung, Le Monde, the New York Times, Reuters, and UPI ("On Mount Carmel, newly completed garden terraces are officially opened," One Country, 13.1 [Apr.- June 2001] and at <http://onecountry.org/e131/e13101as Terraces_opening.htm>.)

-darkness.
-What, then, are some of the meanings that these terraces, gardens, and buildings hold for both the inner life of the individual and the body politic of the
+buildings hold for both the inner life of the individual and the body politic of the

 world?